-Logging tool calibration methodology will follow standard industry practices.
+Logging tool calibration methodology will follow standard industry practices in Attachment 1.

-The surface pressure, temperature, and mass flow meters will be calibrated annually.
+The pressure, temperature, and mass flow meters will be calibrated annually.

-For water sampling, standards used for calibration are typically 7 and 10 for pH, a potassium chloride solution yielding a value of 1413 microsiemens per centimeter ($\mu\text{S}/\text{cm}$) at 25°C for specific conductance, and a 100% dissolved oxygen solution for dissolved oxygen.
+For groundwater sampling, standards used for calibration are typically 7 and 10 for pH, a potassium chloride solution yielding a value of 1413 microsiemens per centimeter ($\mu\text{S}/\text{cm}$) at 25°C for specific conductance, and a 100% dissolved O2 solution for dissolved oxygen.

 Calibration is performed for the pH meters per manufacturer's specifications using a 2-point calibration bounding the range of the sample.
-For coulometry, sodium carbonate standards (typically yielding a concentration of 4,000 milligrams [mg] CO_2/L) are routinely analyzed to evaluate the instrument.
+For coulometry, sodium carbonate standards (typically yielding a concentration of 4,000 milligrams [mg] CO2/L) are routinely analyzed to evaluate the instrument.